- Phillip Noyce

 But then who’s the bad guy?
 I won’t reveal the secret in this review, but here are the candidates: First, there’s Salt.
 The movie keeps enough distance from Jolie’s character that the audience would be justified in suspecting her intentions.
 We never know for sure what she’s doing, if she’s plotting or merely reacting to the situation.
 But she has two CIA agents on her tail, and there’s a good chance one of them may have something to hide because, in movies, CIA agents always have something to hide.
 Salt’s longtime partner, Ted Winter (Liev Schreiber), wants only to trust her and bring her in for questioning.
 Whereas Agent Peabody (Chiwetel Ejiofor), a CIA Internal Affairs operative, believes she’s a turncoat and wants her taken down.
 There’s potential here for a good guessing game, but it’s easy to deduce the culprit long before the movie wants us to.

 By the third act, when Salt takes the audience into the White House for a convoluted presidential assassination plot, the movie has pushed our suspension of disbelief past the point where we might care about anything happening onscreen.
 The characters have all ceased to be interesting, the mystery is gone, and the only reason to watch is the action.
 And yet, the movie proceeds as if it still has some tricks up its sleeve, which it doesn’t.
-Spending 100 minutes with some well-constructed action will be enough for some audiences.
+Spending 100 minutes with some well-constructed action will be enough for some viewers.
 But when the apparent potential for a clever spy thriller is passed up for a simple adrenaline rush, the result is a disappointment.